 - E. Activities to protect, conserve, enhance and maintain public recreation, scenic, historical and natural uses on public lands; - F. Acquisition and maintenance of scenic easements by the Oregon Department of Transportation; - G. Partial harvesting of timber shall be permitted beyond the natural vegetative fringe and those areas not covered by a scenic easement and when the harvest is consistent with an approved plan under the Oregon Forest Practices Act.
-Commercial forest activities and harvesting practices providing for vegetative buffers, shading, soil stabilization, and water filtering effects required under the Oregon Forest Practices Act; - H. The use of a small cluster of logs for erosion control; - I. The expansion of capacity or the replacement of existing communication or energy distribution and transmission systems, except utility sub-stations; - J. The maintenance and repair of existing flood control facilities; - K. Any activity subject to Type I review pursuant to OCMC 17.62.035.A.2, provided that proposed changes are located entirely outside of the compatibility boundary and on existing developed commercial, multifamily, or industrial properties. - L. Within the compatibility boundary, exterior building changes that are not considered remodeling. - M. Changes to landscaping or parking subject to Type I review pursuant to OCMC 17.62.035.A.2 that are more than 100 feet from the Oregon Department of State Lands' mapped ordinary low water line of the Willamette River, provided that changes are located on existing developed commercial, multifamily, or industrial properties. - N. On existing single or two-family residential properties, landscaping, construction of driveways, modification of existing structures or construction or placement of such subsidiary structures or facilities adjacent to the residence. - O. The addition of a wall sign, projecting sign, or roof sign on any building in the WRG overlay.
+Commercial forest activities and harvesting practices providing for vegetative buffers, shading, soil stabilization, and water filtering effects required under the Oregon Forest Practices Act; - H. The use of a small cluster of logs for erosion control; - I. The expansion of capacity or the replacement of existing communication or energy distribution and transmission systems, except utility sub-stations; - J. The maintenance and repair of existing flood control facilities; - K. Any activity subject to Type I review pursuant to OCMC 17.62.035.A.2, provided that proposed changes are located entirely outside of the compatibility boundary and on existing developed commercial, multifamily, or industrial properties. - L. Within the compatibility boundary, exterior building changes that are not considered remodeling. - M. Changes to landscaping or parking subject to Type I review pursuant to OCMC 17.62.035.A.2 that are more than 100 feet from the Oregon Department of State Lands' mapped ordinary low water line of the Willamette River, provided that changes are located on existing developed commercial, multifamily, or industrial properties. - N. On existing single or two-family residential properties, landscaping, construction of driveways, modification of existing structures or construction or placement of such subsidiary structures or facilities adjacent to the residence. - O. The addition of a wall sign, projecting sign, or roof sign on any building in the WRG overlay. - K. Uses lawfully existing on the effective date of the provisions codified in this chapter; provided, however, that any change or intensification of use or new development shall require a Willamette River Greenway permit.

-17.48.060 - Procedures.
+17.48.060 - Administrative procedure.
+Procedures.

-A. Except as specifically provided for in Section 17.48.100, the procedure for action on a Willamette River Greenway permit shall be as provided for under the Type II review provisions in OCMC 17.50.
+A. Except as specifically provided for in Section 17.48.090100, the procedure for action on a Willamette River Greenway permit shall be as provided for under the administrative action Type II review provisions in Chapter OCMC 17.50.
+In addition to those provisions, however, notice of a pending Willamette River Greenway permit under Sections 17.48.070 through 17.48.090 or of a compatibility review hearing under Section 17.48.100, shall be given to all persons requesting the same and paying a reasonable fee therefore, as determined by the community development director.